Is Buying A Property At Auction A Good Idea?

-Unfortunately, while there are various benefits that can be gained from buying property at auctions – with the most obvious being the prices are fairly cheaper than buying direct (for certain cases) from developers and homeowners – these benefits often come with huge risks too.
+Buying property at auction can be cheaper than buying direct from developers and homeowners, but these benefits often come with huge risks too.

-Typically, houses end up on the property auction block as a result of the owner failing to pay their mortgage, property tax, income tax or other obligations that come from owning a house.
-Homes could also be seized by the government due to illegal activity or are simply just abandoned.
+Typically, houses end up on the property auction block because of the owner failing to pay their mortgage, property tax, income tax or other obligations that come from owning a house.
+These properties could also have been seized by the government due to illegal activity or are simply just abandoned.

-Of course, not all auction purchases turn into real-life horror stories.
-Here are some risks and pitfalls that you should avoid at all cost when you are walking up the auction lane.
+Here are some risks and pitfalls that you should avoid at all cost.

 1. Losing your deposit

 There are two types of auction for foreclosed properties in Malaysia: Loan Agreement Cum Assignment (LACA) auction, which is done by banks for properties without an individual or strata title; and non-LACA auction, which is done through High Court for properties with an individual or strata title.

 A LACA property requires a 5% deposit to the auctioneer, while a non-LACA property requires 10% of the reserved price.

 The balance purchase price of a LACA property is normally settled within 90 days after a successful bid, while a non-LACA property allows you to settle the balance within 120 days.

 Before you consider buying an auctioned property, ensure that you have enough cash allocated to pay the balance purchase price.
 This helps to prevent your deposit being forfeited due to late payment caused by any possible reason.